 The ‘DGI For The DIY’ portfolio is a real-time, real-life, dividend growth portfolio that comprises a significant part of the retirement savings for this Do-It-Yourself investor.

-My public “DGI For The DIY” portfolio is a real-time, real life portfolio that comprises a significant part of my retirement savings.
-I began writing about this dividend growth portfolio after constructing it in the beginning of 2013, and have written quarterly portfolio updates for it on Seeking Alpha ever since.
+I began writing about this investment account after constructing it in the beginning of 2013, and have written quarterly updates about it on Seeking Alpha ever since.

-This IRA originally began as an assortment of mutual funds recommended to me by the full-service broker managing my retirement plan at work.
-Then, in 2012 our company shifted from the full service broker to an online broker, and I started putting new contributions to work in individual stocks.
+This self-directed IRA account originally began as an assortment of mutual funds recommended to me by the full-service broker that was managing my retirement plan at work.
+Then, in 2012 the company I worked for shifted from the full service broker to an online broker, and I started putting new cash contributions to work in individual stocks.